dima-brook/w3f_application/elrond_bridge.md

 ### Ecosystem Fit

   + Users will be able to transfer their liquidity or NFTs from any Substrate parachain to Elrond and backwards once they attach the XP.network pallet to their parachain or parathread.
-  + Substrate parachain smart contracts will be able to call smart contracts functions in Elrond and backwards with an arbitrary number of arguments via or relay validators.
+  + Substrate parachain smart contracts will be able to call smart contracts functions in Elrond with an arbitrary number of arguments via the bridge relay validators.
+The same will be possible from the side of Elrond.

 ## Team